Priyanshu-Rawat-Entropy/AVOID-THE-VOID/README.md

-# 🎮 AVOID THE VOID

 A simple 2D survival game built with **Python** and **Pygame**.
 Collect targets, increase your score and grow longer while trying to survive the moving Void!

-# 🕹️ About the Game

-**AVOID THE VOID** is a small arcade-style game created as one of my first projects using Pygame.

 The goal is simple:
-- 🟢 Move around the game area
+-  Move around the game area
-- 🔴 Collect the targets
+-  Collect the targets
-- ⭐ Increase your score
+-  Increase your score
-- 🐍 Grow longer as you collect targets
+-  Grow longer as you collect targets
-- ⚪ Avoid the moving Void
+-  Avoid the moving Void
-- ⏱️ Try to survive as long as possible
+-  Try to survive as long as possible
 The game combines simple movement, collision detection, random spawning, scoring and a continuously moving obstacle.

-# ⚙️ Technical Details
+# Technical Details

 | Component | Details |
 |-----------|---------|